Personal Loans

 What is an unsecured personal loan?

 An unsecured loan is a loan you get based on your creditworthiness.
-Unlike secured loans, which provide money to borrowers with assets (mortgages and cars, for example), unsecured loans do not require any assets or collateral.
+Unlike secured loans, which provide money to borrowers with assets (houses and cars, for example), unsecured loans do not require any assets or collateral.

 Unsecured personal loans are considered installment loans.
 That means you borrow a set amount at a fixed interest rate that won’t change for the life of the loan.
 That’s really important in times when interest rates go up.
 You’ll pay off the loan in equal monthly payments over a time period that is determined when you get the loan.

-However, there are several important differences between an unsecured personal loan and credit card charges.
+There are several important differences between an unsecured personal loan and credit card charges.

 Loan amount versus credit limit

-With a credit card, after each billing cycle, you could choose to pay off all of your charges or carry the balance over to the next month.
-If you have a balance on your credit card, you will need to pay a minimum amount each month.
+If you have a balance on your credit card, you will need to pay a minimum amount due each month.
 That could be much less than the required monthly payment amount for an unsecured personal loan.
+In this way, borrowing and spending can go on indefinitely.

 Here’s a quick way to see the differences between unsecured loans and credit cards: